csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * The data has been made available by Motivate International Inc. under this [liscense](https://ride.divvybikes.com/data-license-agreement).

-* Downloaded all trip data occuring in 2020 (Jan-Dec).

 * Data is reliable, original, comprehensive, and cited.
 Since only trips occuring in 2020 are studied.
 Thus, the data is not current. **It mostly ROCCCs**!

 * The data collected contains ride ids, rideable type, start/end timestamps, station names & ids, latitude & longitude, and usertype.
 Overall, 13 parameters.

+## Prep Work

+### Step 1: Collect Data

+* Download Divvy datasets containing all trip data occuring in 2020 (Jan-Dec).

+* Uploaded Divvy datasets (csv files) through browser in Google Cloud BigQuery (Sandbox)

+* Files that were too large were uploaded via python script (not shown here yet)

 ### Data CLeaning and Manipulation